Best Electrician Schools in Texas

 This guide covers the best electrician schools in Texas, what to expect from training, and the steps for getting your license.

-How Electrician Licensing Works in Texas
+How Electrician licensing works in Texas

 In Texas, the Texas Department of Licensing and Regulation (TDLR) oversees all electrician licensing.
 You cannot perform electrical work for pay without the right license.